Matej-ch/HtmlHelpers/README.md

-### Two helper classes for working with html
+### Two PHP helper classes for removing html tags and extracting file paths

 ### class HtmlTagRemover

-With this class you can remove tags based on name
+With class ``HtmlTagRemover`` you can remove specified html tags and its content from html string

-_Example_
+_Example: remove tags based on name_

 ```php

 $service = new HtmlTagRemover($htmlString);
 service->removeTags(['a','img']);
 ```

-You can remove tags based on value of attribute
+---

-_Example_
+_Example: remove tags based on content of attribute_
 ```php
 $service = new HtmlTagRemover($htmlString);